 Did your mother call you to tell you that liberals hate science?
 Did your Facebook feed pop up with an article on a new pesticide that's going to kill us all?
-Did one of your friends breathlessly tell you that president-elect Donald Trump was going to pardon mass shooter Dylann Roof?
+Did one of your friends breathlessly tell you that President Trump was going to pardon mass shooter Dylann Roof?
 You might have heard any or all of these stories, but there's one thread connecting all of them: they're not true.

 “Fake news” is not news you disagree with.
 The ability to tell accurate news from fake news is an important skill that you'll use your entire life.
 This guide will give you valuable insight in telling fact from fiction online, plus a chance to exercise your newfound skills.